ljtechdotca/encolor/README.md

 Encolor provides the following features:

 - Pre-defined color functions for red, green, yellow, blue, magenta, and cyan
-- A utility function to create custom color functions
 - Written in TypeScript with type definitions for ease of use